gonative-cc/sui-native/nBTC/README.md

 It's the first ever synthetic BTC (BTC that is represented on other chain) that is

-- fully permissionless,
+- fully permission-less,
-- custodyless,
+- custody-less,
 - rightmost trust minimized (read about [nBTC trust model](https://x.com/goNativeCC/status/1899487861939806641))
 - keeps the true Web3 ethos.

+## Deployed contracts

+See the main [README](../README.md) file.

 ## How it Works